Azure/API-Management/changelogs/api-management-service.md

 ### Fixes

-- We’ve resolved the issue where Azure API Management would incorrectly log requests that were rejected due to public network access is disabled.
+- We've resolved the issue where Azure API Management would incorrectly log requests that were rejected due to public network access is disabled.
 This fix ensures that logs and metrics in Azure Monitor now exclude these rejected requests when API Management is [set up with a private endpoint](https://learn.microsoft.com/azure/api-management/private-endpoint).
 - An attempt to create diagnostics in a workspace that doesn't exist will now return a `404 Not Found` error.
 Previously, API Management returned a `500 Internal Server Error` response.
 - Workspace users can no longer override diagnostics settings defined for all APIs on the service level.
 - Exporting APIs with empty or whitespace-only examples no longer produces an error.
 - Optional string query parameters are no longer added to the API operation's URL template.
 -`$DevPortalUrl` variable in the developer welcome email template now returns a new developer portal URL.
 Previously, it returned a legacy developer portal URL.
 - The [`authenticate-certificate`](https://learn.microsoft.com/azure/api-management/authentication-certificate-policy) policy now performs a case-insensitive certificate ID validation.
-Previously, request processing would fail when the casing between the certificate ID in the policy and in the request didn’t match.
+Previously, request processing would fail when the casing between the certificate ID in the policy and in the request didn't match.
 - We've fixed an issue preventing recovery of the [soft-deleted](https://learn.microsoft.com/azure/api-management/soft-delete#recover-a-soft-deleted-instance) Basic v2 and Standard v2 service instances.

 ### Self-hosted developer portal releases